-The Institute was founded in 2002 by Nobel Laureate Rita Levi-Montal¬cini, in response to the need in Italy for a centre that would foster and promote brain research with the aim of finding new therapies for neurodegenerative diseases, such as Alzheimer’s, and other neurological disorders.Learn more
+Founded in 2002 by Nobel Laureate Rita Levi-Montalcini, EBRI is an international research center that fosters and promotes brain research with the aim of finding new therapies for neurodegenerative diseases and other neurological disorders.Learn more